LAND

 Chaplain and Coordinator of Volunteers

-Ed is an ordained pastor in the Evangelical Lutheran Church in Canada,ย whoย hasย served congregations in Edson and Sherwood Park, Alberta.ย This was followed by chaplaincy in Long Term Care,ย and BC Corrections.
+In 2018 I joined the team as Chaplain and Coordinator of Volunteers at Luther Court.
+I am an ordained pastor in the Evangelical Lutheran Church in Canada, who has served congregations in Edson and Sherwood Park, Albertaย followed by chaplaincy in Long Term Care,ย and BC Corrections.

-The outdoors is a place of enjoyment for Ed to hike,ย cycleย and garden with his family.
+The outdoors is a place of enjoyment for me to hike, cycle, garden, and play around the water with his family.

-Each day,ย Ed looks to connect with people and listen to their life stories.
-Shared smiles, tears and laughter areย allย sources of inspiration for Ed.
+Each day, I look to connect with people and listen to their life stories where shared smiles, tears and laughter are all sources of inspiration.

 Peter